adeoluade/using_puTTY/connecting to the server.md

 You are now connected to the server 🎉

-To exit, you can type in 'exit' in the command line.
+To exit, you can type in `exit` in the command line.